Nobuhiko Jimbo: World War II

 Jimbo (left), Gen. William F. Sharp (center) and Roxas (right) at Malaybalay prison camp, 1942.

-Jimbo flew from Davao to Manila to directly confront General Masaharu Homma but he was out of office at the time.
-Homma's chief-of-staff Takaji Wachi met Jimbo and said Homma never issued an order to execute Roxas, and that the general was furious after learning that Chief Justice Jose Abad Santos and the Chinese consul-general were executed.

-Wachi stormed the office of Major General Yoshihide Hayashi demanding to know who gave the order.
-After initial denial, Wachi then called on Jimbo to show the original copy of the execution order, which bore Hayashi's stamp.
+Jimbo flew from Davao to Manila to directly confront General Masaharu Homma, who was out of the office at the time.
+Homma's chief-of-staff Takaji Wachi met Jimbo and said Homma never issued an order to execute Roxas, and that the general was furious after learning that Chief Justice José Abad Santos and the Chinese consul-general were executed.
+Wachi went to the office of Major General Yoshihide Hayashi demanding to know who gave the order, and then called on Jimbo to show the original copy of the execution order, which bore Hayashi's stamp.
 Hayashi and the other staff officers eventually confessed that they had stamped the order "without giving it too much thought."
 Homma issued another order to rescind the execution of Roxas and instead employ him "in the service of placation of the people."

-Upon his return to Davao, Jimbo was alarmed to find out that Ikuta had sent Roxas to Malaybalay for execution, as he didn't want Roxas to be executed within Davao.
-Jimbo flew to Malaybalay immediately to finally put off Roxas' execution.
+Upon his return to Davao, Jimbo was alarmed to find out that in the meantime Ikuta had sent Roxas to Malaybalay for execution, as he didn't want Roxas to be executed within Davao.
+Jimbo flew to Malaybalay immediately to prevent Roxas' execution.
 Jimbo visited Roxas at the Malaybalay prison camp frequently to give extra food and deliver letters.
 Wachi then ordered Jimbo to secretly bring Roxas to Manila, where he returned home to his family in Taft Avenue.

 Because of his merciful actions towards Roxas and other Filipinos, Jimbo was looked down upon by other staff officers and by the chief of the Kempeitai.
 In February 1944, Jimbo was transferred to the northern Chinese front and was appointed adjutant of the Forty-Third Army which mostly consisted of poorly trained and poorly equipped reservists.
 He was also assigned as the initial commandant of the Weihsien Internment Camp, where he was noted for being more restrained in using intimidation and punishment compared to counterparts in similar camps.
 After Japan's surrender, Jimbo was arrested on February 15, 1946, by the National Revolutionary Army in Jinan and charged as a war criminal.